 16. Participate In Songkran Festival

-The Songkran Festival should be on the top of any Thailand bucket list.
+The Songkran Festival should be on the top of any Thailand bucket list and is the festival that Thailand is most famous for.
 This traditional Thai holiday marks the New Year and is a time of celebration and honoring traditions.

 This 3-day festival is full of fun activities such as water fights, parades, and religious offerings.
 People throw water at each other to symbolize cleansing away bad luck and starting anew for the New Year.